IBM/maximo-labs/MkDocs/apm_8.9/docs/demo_script.md

 | Plan Template       | SUBSTATION_TRANSFORMER       |

-These are already built in the demo environment, so there is no need to recreate them

-### Narrative
+If your instructor hasn't added the data, ask him to follow the steps in [Build MAS Health and Predict Demonstration](build_demo.md)

+## Introduction
-My name is Marcia.
-I’m a Reliability Engineer (RE), my role is to maintain the reliability of the grid.
-My main responsibility is to ensure that the grid stays up and operational.
-I’m also responsible for making short, medium and long term investment decisions that drive maintenance and replacement policies.
-I use asset condition and operational data to gain insights into Asset Health, Probability of Failure and Risk, both today and into the future.
+In this overview task guide you will be Marcia.
+She is a Reliability Engineer (RE), whose role is to maintain the reliability of the grid.
+Her main responsibility is to ensure that the grid stays up and operational.
+She is also responsible for making short, medium and long term investment decisions that drive maintenance and replacement policies.
+She uses asset condition and operational data to gain insights into Asset Health, Probability of Failure and Risk, both today and into the future.

-Thankfully, I have a Health and Predict - Utilities solution from IBM with advanced analytics that help me do my work efficiently and confidently without relying on spreadsheets or point solutions that consider 1 or 2 data sources.
-Health and Predict - Utilities incorporates multiple data sources such as Asset Master and Work order data, historical failure data, GeoSpatial Data, Inspection and Test Logs, IoT and Sensor data.
+Thankfully, You will have a Health and Predict - Utilities solution from IBM with advanced analytics to help you do your work efficiently and confidently without relying on spreadsheets or point solutions that consider 1 or 2 data sources.
+Health and Predict - Utilities incorporates multiple data sources such as Asset Meter and Work order data, historical failure data, GeoSpatial Data, Inspection and Test Logs, IoT and Sensor data.
 Health and Predict - Utilities provides a flexible Asset condition framework for mining the asset condition data.
-Health and Predict - Utilities helps me identifying assets that are at greatest risk of failure, across different circuits/feeders, substations and regions.
-The risk assessment helps me drive asset and work management activities in Maximo Manage or other EAM systems to keep the grid up, reduce operational expense, optimize and defend capital expenditures resulting in better outcomes.
+Health and Predict - Utilities helps you identify assets that are at the greatest risk of failure, across different circuits/feeders, substations and regions.
+The risk assessment helps you drive asset and work management activities in Maximo Manage or other EAM systems to keep the grid up, reduce operational expense, optimize and defend capital expenditures resulting in better outcomes.

-### Intro
 Maximo Health and Maximo Predict are targeted to the RE, and provide a view of the current state of an enterprise's assets, and projects future conditions of those assets.
 HPU is an extension of Health and Predict designed specifically for the Utilities industry.
 Health, Predict, and HPU share the same User Interface (UI).

-## Start of Demo Script
-<a name="demo_script"></a>

-###  Identify
+##  Identify
+<a name="identify"></a>

 On the “Applications” tab, there are tiles for each of the applications that the admin has loaded from the Maximo Application Suite (MAS).
 On the “Industry Solution” tab, there is a tile for Health and Predict – Utilities.